RightToAskOrg/bulletin-board/README.md

 That solves a very similar problem in a simpler manner, and is preferable except for a couple of advantages of this approach:
-* The Merkle tree lets one check that their own contribution is in the tree without having to download the entire bulletin board, in fact in time logarithmic in the size of the bulletin board.
+* The Merkle tree lets one check that their own contribution is in the tree without having to download the entire bulletin board, in fact in time and space logarithmic in the size of the bulletin board.
 * The operator may choose to refuse to give details on part of the tree *after* publishing a hash, without harming the verification of the rest of the tree.
-This is essential to be able to support censorship of the board, which is a legal requirement in much of the world.
+This is essential to be able to support censorship of the board, which is a legal requirement in much (most? all?) of the world for many applications.
 Assume standard rant about how biased such laws tend to be against things that would embarrass the powers that be.
 The operator can't hide the fact that something has been censored.
+Furthermore if you happen to know what the thing that was censored was, you can prove that it was the thing that was censored.
+The only thing that censorship does is refuse to provide the text that went into computing that particular leaf hash.

 # How to use, compile, etc.